RobeDM/LIBIRWLS/python-package/README.md

 ### Windows

-If you Currently this python extension is still not available for Windows operating systems.
+Currently this python extension is still not available for Windows operating systems.

 ### Installation Linux, Unix